Leslie Wilkinson: Awards and recognition

+In 1961 the RAIA NSW Chapter created a new named annual architecture award, called the Wilkinson Award for residential architecture.

 The Wilkinson Building, which houses the University of Sydney School of Architecture, Design and Planning, was named in his honour.

 Death and legacy

 Wilkinson died on 20 September 1973 in the Sydney suburb of Vaucluse.

 His ideals on architecture as a form of art had strongly influenced both the school and its students.
 The emphasis on the teaching of philosophy and practice of design was at the time a frontier in architecture education.
 Wilkinson was never a part of the modern architecture movement.
 His work, both as a teacher and practising architect, was consistently involved only with traditional architecture, which was inspired by Australian's colonial heritage and Mediterranean architecture.
 This reflected his training at the Royal Academy of Arts and his study tours in France, Italy, Spain and Great Britain.
 Wilkinson's influential work is seen in residential and church architecture, and the University of Sydney master plan.